Łódź Fabryczna railway station

-The station is located in the centre of Łódź.
+The station is located in the centre of Łódź, as a main place of New Centre of Łódź.
 Trains depart frequently via Koluszki to Warszawa Wschodnia, Kraków, Częstochowa, and Tomaszów Mazowiecki.
 It was closed on 16 October 2011 as a part of a major redevelopment project to build a new railway station and transport interchange and reopened on 11 December 2016.

 History

 Building of the Łódź – Koluszki railway line began on 1 September 1865 when the area was part of Congress Poland.
 Authorization for the construction was obtained from Alexander II in July 1865.
 The new line linked Łódź with the Warsaw–Vienna railway which was finished in 1848.
 Rails were laid simultaneously from Łódź and from Koluszki.

 The single-gauge railway line of the factory and Lodz was supposed to serve primarily freight transport, in particular for coal and raw materials for the production of machinery.
 Its hasty launch on 19 November 1865, provided only this function.
 According to the decisions of the town authorities, two station tracks ended blindly before the Dzika street (presently Sienkiewicza street), where the composition of the coal was established.
 Passengers of the first goods-passenger trains, launched on 1 June 1866, probably used a provisional barrack between Widzewska St. (now Kilinskiego St.) and Dzika street (the presence of Sienkiewicz St.), however, it was not possible to unambiguously confirm it. the DZFL board's report for 1866 states that the station building in Lodz, as well as other buildings on the line, were finished and put into flight in December of the same year.
 However, in previous studies, the year 1868 or later years appears as the date of construction of the station.
 Construction of the railway was the beginning of the creation of the Łódź Circle Line.